Code-Institute-Submissions/OniAkuma96-Milestone-3-Forum/README.md

     - Only registered users are allowed to make replies, which are then displayed.

+- __Delete Post__

+    - Users can delete posts they have made from the profile page.

+- __Delete Reply__

+    - Users can delete a reply they have made to a post from view replies page.

 ### Features Left to Implement

 - Like system